firstdraft/guides/deploying-to-heroku.md

      git push production master
      ```

-     As you continue to build the application, you simply commit your changes as usual and `git push production master` whenever you are ready to deploy a new version.
+     As you continue to build the application, you simply commit your changes as usual at `/git`, but then from the Terminal `git push production master` whenever you are ready to deploy a new version.

      It's amazing that it is that easy to deploy to an industrial grade production server nowadays.
 This ease of deployment also enables some very powerful modern workflows.
 Let's see one of them:

+## (Optional) Going further for a cutting edge workflow

  1. Sometimes, you want to allow QA testers or product owners to exercise your new features before deploying them to your entire userbase.
 For this, it's very handy to have a _second_ real server running that you can push your experimental code to.
 We usually refer to this as a **"staging"** server.

     It's going to be a _lot_ of work to get our second server set up.
 Ready?